Bifidobacteria: benefits, dosage, contraindications

 Synergies

-Allergic Rhinitis ✪✪✪✪✪
+Allergic rhinitis ✪✪✪✪✪

-A double-blind randomized study shows that taking a capsule containing 1.2 billion CFUs of L. gasseri KS-13, 0.15 billion CFUs of B. bifidum G9-1, and 0.15 billion CFUs of B. longum MM-2, totaling 1.5 billion CFUs per capsule, has beneficial effects for healthy adults with self-identified seasonal allergies.
-This probiotic combination improved the rhinitis-specific quality of life during allergy season in these healthy individuals who declared seasonal allergies.
+A double-blind, randomized study shows that taking one capsule containing 1.2 billion CFU of L. gasseri KS-13, 0.15 billion CFU of B. bifidum G9-1 and 0.15 billion CFU of B. longum MM-2, for a total of 1.5 billion CFU per capsule, has beneficial effects for healthy adults with self-identified seasonal allergiesnnThis probiotic combination improved rhinoconjunctivitis-specific quality of life during the allergy season in these healthy individuals who reported seasonal allergies.nn

 Posologie